 colleague And your names are ?
 Could I have your mark Good morning / afternoon / evening.
-My name is and this is my First of all, we'd like to know something about you. sheets, please?
+My name is and this is my Where do you live (Candidate A)?
+And you (Candidate B)?
+First of all, we'd like to know something about you. sheets, please?
 Thank you.
 Interlocutor